codeceptjs/CodeceptJS/docs/ai.md

 }
 ```

-If you tests in AI mode and test fails, a request to AI provider will be sent
+If you run tests in AI mode and a test fails, a request to AI provider will be sent

 ```
 npx codeceptjs run --ai